Glenthompson: History

-Nowadays it is a very quiet country town that serves as a minor transport and services hub for the surrounding farming district.
+Glenthompson is now a small rural town serving as a minor transport and service centre for the surrounding farming district.

 Amenities

 Glenthompson is distinctive in that the town's hotel, Mac's Hotel, was built across the road from the railway station, some distance from the main road, unlike other country pubs in towns of a similar size, highlighting the importance of the railway in the town's development.
 This hotel burned down during the late 1800s on a different plot of land than the one that closed in 2013.
 The hotel that closed in 2013 was actually a private home, that was converted in the mid 20th century to a hotel long after its construction.

 Rose Cottage in McLennan Street was first built in 1850 and was used for business as a blacksmith, the local bakery, and the front room for dressmaking and alteration.

-In 1996 residents startedthe Glenthompson Historical Group Inc. which operates a museum out of the former Glenthompson Railway Station.
+In 1996 residents started the Glenthompson Historical Group Inc. which operates a museum out of the former Glenthompson Railway Station.
 The History Centre is open to visit on Sundays from 12pm or by appointment.

 St Peter's Anglican Church in McLennan St (Caramut Road) had the story of St Peter produced as a mural around the internal walls of the church.
 Local artist Gareth Colliton from Warrnambool used local identities in place of the traditional faces to produce this modern variation.
 The Church is open every day.

 Sport

 The town, in conjunction with nearby township Dunkeld, has an Australian Rules football team, Glenthompson-Dunkeld (AKA Rams), competing in the Mininera & District Football League (MDFL).
 In 2010, the team won the league Premiership.

 Prior to 2004, the Glenthompson Football Club (AKA Bloods) had competed in the MDFL for more than half a century.
 The club had secured senior premierships in 1969, 1974, 1978, 1982, 1983 and 1985.

-Over the history of the football club they have played in the now defunct Willaura and District Football Association (1921–27), Mount Rouse and Willaura District Football Association (1928), Western Football Association (1929), Hopkins Football Association (1930),Western and Hamilton Football Association (1931–33), Hamilton and District Football Association (1935–40) and the Dunkeld and District Football League (1945–47).
+Over the history of the football club they have played in the now defunct Willaura and District Football Association (1921–27), Mount Rouse and Willaura District Football Association (1928), Western Football Association (1929), Hopkins Football Association (1930), Western and Hamilton Football Association (1931–33), Hamilton and District Football Association (1935–40) and the Dunkeld and District Football League (1945–47).

 In the past, the town has had a number of different sports including having its own 9 hole golf course.
 Most clubs have now closed.